SenpaiSimon/plex-yt-dlp/README.md

 * Embeds thumbnail as music cover
 * Downloads metadata as info.json for plex
 * Downloads and embeds english and german subtitles if available
+* This can also download RSS-Feeds -- use "music" option for that

 # Requirements